The Outlander books and TV series have captured imaginations and hearts across the world, and I’ll be the first to admit that I’m no exception.

 Scenes in the first 3 seasons have been filmed on the estate, and it will be particularly recognisable to fans as the Duke of Sandringham’s home.
 The lawn and steps to the rear of the house provided the set for the duel between the Duke and the head of the McDonald clan, and the dramatic sword fight in season 1.
 Venture upstairs and you’ll find yourself in Claire’s Parisian bedroom in season 2.

 Visitors to Hopetoun House are encouraged to wander around the house and grounds at their own pace and step back through time.
-I’d recommend making your way up to the roof viewing platform where you’ll be treated to great views across the Firth of Forth towards the three bridges.
+We’d recommend making your way up to the roof viewing platform where you’ll be treated to great views across the Firth of Forth towards the three bridges.

 View this post on Instagram